Workflow management: What it is and how to do it well

 1. Ensure workflows are clear and easy to follow

 Your team needs to understand exactly what steps are required to complete your desired objectives; otherwise, your business won’t meet those objectives with any consistency.
-Take care not only with training your employees how to perform workflows, but also documenting them for both new and tenured employees.
+Take care not only with training your employees how to perform workflows, but also documenting workflows for both new and tenured employees.

 2. Update workflows regularly